-The Russian Empire, one of the precursors of modern Russia, and the Ottoman Empire, the precursor of modern Turkey, fought a whopping 12 wars against one another between the second half of the 16th century and World War I (which, of course, brought about the end of both empires).
-The Russians were ascendant for most of this period, and so they won most of these wars.
-The Ottomans, who were not so ascendant, needed a lot of help from Britain and France to “win” their biggest victory against the Russians, the Crimean War.
-Their 1877-1878 affair, during which the Siege of Plevna occurred, was their final conflict prior to World War I.
+If you think the state of Russo-Turkish relations is bad these days…well, actually Russia and Turkey are getting along pretty well lately.
+But historically that hasn’t always been the case.
+Consider that the Russian Empire and the Ottoman Empire, the precursors of those two modern states, fought a whopping 12 wars against one another between the second half of the 16th century and World War I (which, of course, brought about the end of both empires).
+The Russians won most of these wars, while the Ottomans, suffice to say, did not.
+The Sick Man of Europe needed help from Britain and France to win their biggest victory against the Russians, in the 1853-1856 Crimean War.

-By 1877, both empires had seen better days.
-The new hotness in Eastern Europe was nationalism.
-The European peoples of the Ottoman Empire, many of them Christians chafing under Muslim rule, began in the early 19th century to absorb some funny ideas about national identity and self-determination from elsewhere in Europe.
-Those ideas were reinforced when the 1804-1817 Serbian Revolution and the 1821-1832 Greek War of Independence ended with Serbian and Greek independence (well, autonomy in the case of the Serbs, but close enough).
-Bulgarians, Albanians, Armenians, and many others figured, hey, if these guys could be independent, why can’t we?
-Many of these peoples happen to be Slavic, and Russia, always interested in challenging Austria-Hungary for influence in the Balkans and acutely interested in avenging its defeat in the Crimean War, was eager to help these fellow Slavs win their freedom from the Turks.
+By 1877, both empires had seen better days, and the Ottomans in particular were struggling with a relatively new concept: Balkan nationalism.
+All those European provinces and peoples that had been part of the Ottoman Empire for centuries–many of whom were fed up with the second-class status of Christians living within the empire–started, in the early 19th century, to absorb some funny ideas about national identity and self-determination from elsewhere in Europe.
+Those ideas were reinforced when the 1821-1832 Greek War of Independence ended with, well, an independent Greece.
+Serbs, Bulgarians, Albanians, and many others figured, hey, if the Greeks could be independent, why can’t we?
+Many of these peoples were (are, really; they haven’t gone anywhere) Slavic, and Russia, always interested in challenging Austria-Hungary for influence in the Balkans and acutely interested in avenging its defeat in the Crimean War, was eager to help its fellow Slavs win their freedom from the Turks.